kaidez/kaidez.com/_posts/2015-05-22-write-code.md

 And in many cases, the code I wrote required I learn something I didn't know before.
 This included promises, complex JavaScript inheritance, web components and developing code in a Node environment.

 Learning new code things almost always requires the need to solve problems, particularly with JS.
+Something doesn't load up for whatever reason...you have to figure out why.

+Which is good, because if you working in web dev, solving problems is your job.

+## Your a Web ~~Developer~~ Engineer